 Today, brands play a larger role in our lives than ever before.
-They are texting us, tweeting us, and occasionally even insulting us.
+They are texting us, tweeting us, and occasionally even.
 The ways brands interact with consumers has evolved, and so have shoppers’ expectations.
 Consumers have come to expect a higher level of personalized content during the buyer’s journey.
 Direct mail marketing is no different.
 Smart direct marketers are rising to meet (and surpass) those expectations with the help of variable data printing.
 Want to learn more about variable printing?
 You’ve come to the right place.

 What Is Variable Data Printing?

 Marketers refer to variable data printing using a few different terms.
 You may have heard it called VDP (an abbreviation of variable data printing).
 You may be more familiar with the term variable imaging (VI) or variable information printing (VIP).
 No matter how you say it, variable data printing is a central tool for direct mail marketers.

 What exactly is variable data printing?
 In short, it’s a form of digital print production that allows for mass customization.
 While “mass customization” might seem like an oxymoron, the concept is quite simple.
 Instead of sending say, 5,000 completely identical brochures to customers, marketers can use variable printing to create 5,000 customized brochures in the same amount of time.
 Sending customized direct mail to each recipient raises conversion rates.